 Instructions

-- In a bowl, whisk together the flour, cocoa powder, baking soda, baking powder, salt, and cinnamon.
+- In a bowl, whisk together the flour, cocoa powder, baking soda, baking powder, salt, and cinnamon.2 cups all-purpose flour, ยพ cup dark cocoa powder, ยฝ teaspoon baking soda, ยผ teaspoon baking powder, ยฝ teaspoon salt, ยผ teaspoon ground cinnamon

 - In a different large bowl, beat together the melted butter, brown sugar, and sugar.
-Mix in the coffee, vanilla, egg, and egg yolk.
+Mix in vanilla, egg, and egg yolk.
+Stir together the espresso powder and warm water, then mix into the batter as well.14 tablespoon unsalted butter, 1 cup brown sugar, ยพ cup sugar, 1 teaspoon espresso powder, 1.5 tablespoon warm water, 1 teaspoon vanilla extract, 1 egg, 1 egg yolk

 - Place on your baking sheet, and press down each dough ball slightly with the bottom of a glass.
 Space each cookie about 2-3 inches apart.